cocopuff2u/MOFA_WEBSITE/docs/standalone_current_version.md

 <span class="extra-small">_**For items without specific release notes, please refer to the release notes for the entire suite.**_</span>

 <span class="extra-small">_**All apps include MAU with installation, except for Skype for Business, OneDrive, Defender SHIM, Licensing Helper Tool, Quick Assist, and Remote Help.**_</span>

+> [!IMPORTANT]
+> This page is fully automated and updated through a script.
+To modify the content, the script itself must be updated.
+The information presented here is generated automatically based on the most recent data available from the Microsoft.
+Please note that it may not always reflect complete accuracy.